 The good news is: You don’t have to settle for tired, worn-out, leaky windows!
-In this article, we’ll explain the top 5 reasons why windows leak and how you can keep your windows sealed tight, even through the worst thunderstorms.
+Today, we’ll explain the top 5 reasons why windows leak and how modern, high-performance windows, like Marvin Windows, can keep your home sealed tight, even through the worst Kansas City thunderstorms.

 The Top 4 Reasons Why Windows Leak